-- The Board Chairman or person designated by the Board Chairman has a duty to call for a meeting of the Board of Directors by submitting an invitation letter at least 14 days before the meeting date allowing directors adequate time to fully consider board matters to be raised at the meeting. - 2.
-The Board Chairman determines the meeting agenda jointly with the Executive Chairman and Chief Executive Officer. - 3.
-The Board Chairman chairs meetings ensuring that it is efficiently run with sufficient time for the presentation of information and participation of all directors from the raising of questions and opinions to the controlling of discussions and the summation of the meeting's resolutions. - 4.
-The Board Chairman plays a key role in encouraging all directors to comply with corporate governance principles. - 5.
-The Board Chairman communicates all essential information to directors.

-- 6. The Board Chairman encourages directors' participation in shareholders' meetings and acts as chairman of the meeting to control and ensure that the meeting is efficient and to respond to all questions raised by shareholders. - 7.
-The Board Chairman requires the Board of Directors to perform their duties in compliance with the laws and the corporate governance principles of the Company.
+- 1. The Board Chairman or person designated by the Board Chairman has a duty to call for a meeting of Board of Directors by submitting an invitation letter at least 14 days before the meeting date allowing the directors adequate time to fully consider the matters. - 2.
+Determining the meeting agenda with the Chief Executive Officer. - 3.
+Encouraging the director to attend the meeting and ensuring that the meetings run effectively with sufficient time for the presentation of information and questions and opinions from the directors.
+Controlling the discussions and summation of the meeting's resolutions. - 4.
+Promoting corporate governance principles among directors. - 5.
+Communicating all essential information to directors. - 6.
+Encouraging the directors' participation in shareholders' meetings and acts as Chairman of the meeting.
+Control and ensure that the meeting is efficient and respond to all questions raised by shareholders.